Meet Our Staff

-Andrea is a clinical intern at Clark University Counseling Services studying for her Doctorate in Clinical Psychology at the Massachusetts School of Professional Psychology (MSPP).
+Andrea is a clinical intern at Clark University Counseling and Wellness Center studying for her Doctorate in Clinical Psychology at the Massachusetts School of Professional Psychology (MSPP).
 She received her undergraduate degree from Clark University and her Master’s Degree and CAGS in Rehabilitation Counseling from Assumption College in May 2011.
 She is a Certified Rehabilitation Counselor.
 Andrea has experience in different settings including high schools, hospitals and mental health clinics.
 She has worked with both adolescents and adults who experience a variety of mental health issues including depression, anxiety, substance abuse, and disability related issues.
 Areas of clinical interest include working with clients on interpersonal relationships, substance abuse, anxiety and family systems.
 Andrea utilizes a variety of treatment modalities including, Psychodynamic and Humanistic therapy, and skill building techniques.